SidGoyal2014/TicTacToe/README.md

 # Tic-Tac-Toe

-This is tic-tac-toe game in python
+This is a tic-tac-toe game in python